 Both imdecode and the augmentors can be quite slow.
 We can parallelize them like this:

 ds = LMDBSerializer.load(db, shuffle=False) ds = LocallyShuffleData(ds, 50000) def f(jpeg_str, label): return lots_of_augmentors.augment(cv2.imdecode(x, cv2.IMREAD_COLOR)), label ds = MultiProcessMapDataZMQ(ds, num_proc=25, f) ds = BatchData(ds, 256)

 One process reads LMDB file, shuffle them in a buffer and put them into a ZMQ pipe (used by

-25 processes take items from the queue, decode and process them into [image, label] pairs, and send them through ZMQ IPC pipe.
+25 processes take items from the queue, decode and process them into [image, label] pairs, and send them through ZMQ IPC pipe to the main process.

 The main process takes data from the pipe, makes batches.

 The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 5k images per second, depend on your hardware condition of CPUs, RAM, disks, and the amount of augmentation.
 As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
 8 V100s can train ResNet-50 at 2.8k images/s according to tensorpack benchmark.
-So DataFlow will not be a serious bottleneck if configured properly.
+So DataFlow will not be a bottleneck if configured properly.

 To further scale your DataFlow, you can even run it on multiple machines and collect them on the training machine.
 E.g.: